Hifeoluwa14/Python-Coding/Best Selling Item/README.md

 # Best-Selling Item
-This is a python exercise that helps to find out what items sells most for each month.

-## Problem
+## Problem Statement
 Find the best-selling item for each month (no need to separate months by year).
 The best-selling item is determined by the highest total sales amount.
 Output the month, description of the item, and the total amount paid.
-The table contains the following columns:
+The data is provided in a dataframe named online_retail.csv and it contains the following columns:

 •   invoiceno - invoice number for each purchase;

 •   stockcode - code for each stock;

-•   description - stock name;
+•   description - product name;

-•   quantity - number of stock purchased;
+•   quantity - number of unit purchased;

 •   invoicedate - date of purchase;

-•   unitprice - price per quantity;
+•   unitprice - price per unit;

-•   customerid - buyers infomation;
+•   customerid - customer unique id;

 •   country - country of purchase.

-Dataframe : online_retail

 ## Solution
-Solution to the above is problem is in the attached notebook and well documented.
+The Solution to the problem is available in the attached Jupyter notebook.
+It well documented and easy to follow